ethteck/splat/docs/Segments.md

 If you want to migrate symbols from assembly to C, please prefix the `rodata` with a `.`, like `.rodata`.

-`splat` will not generate `.rodata.s` files for these sections, as the symbols should be declared in the specified C file.

 **Example:**

 ```yaml